 They actually are a polyester blend with a bit of merino wool.
 The breakdown is 84% poly, 11% merino, 5% spandex.
-They are also made up of something called DriRelease embedded in the poly fibers that allegedly help with odor and wicking.
-I am not an uber-technical gear guy, so you may want to read up on the specifics yourself…
+The shirts consist of something called DriRelease embedded in the poly fibers that allegedly help with odor and wicking.
+I am not an uber-technical gear guy, so you may want to read up on the specifics yourself.

 So, how do these gussied up polyblend thermals work in the real world as opposed to laboratory settings or on a spreadsheet?

 The layers themselves are a touch heavier fabric than a light base layer, but not quite as thick as a true mid-layer.
-Perfect for hiking in the normally cool and dry Rockies when the weather turns.
+Perfect for hiking in the typically cool and dry Rockies when the weather turns.
 Even in summer, I’ve worn the thermal top by itself on many early mornings starts.
 Probably overkill for say the Southeast Appalachians in prime season.
-A lighter layer shirt is likely to be fine for a cool evening.
-But for the backpacking and outdoor activities I do, it is a versatile layer for three season and beyond use.
+A lighter layer shirt is likely to be excellent for a chilly evening.
+But for the backpacking and outdoor activities I do, it is a versatile layer for three seasons and beyond uses.

-A men’s medium top is about 7oz, and the bottoms (men’s large) are 6 oz.
-I like the zip top, and take an ounce or so weight penalty, as I find a zip top is a more versatile piece over many conditions over a crew neck top.
-Part of my gradual evolution that means looking less at specific ounces and more for functionality in a lightweight frame-work.
+A men’s medium top is about 6oz, and the bottoms (men’s large) are 7 oz.
+I like the zip-top, and take an ounce or so weight penalty, as I find a zip top is a more versatile piece over many conditions over a crew neck top.
+Part of my gradual evolution that means looking less at specific ounces and more for functionality in a lightweight framework.

 These simple Paradox thermal layers work rather well.

-Over the years, I found with gear that will get used up and replaced (socks, thermal layers and so on) that the adage of “You get what you pay for” is not always true.
-More and more outdoor clothing is essentially highly priced luxury goods as opposed to something four or fives times better to go with the four or five times more expensive price tag.
+Over the years, I found with gear that will get used up and replaced (socks, thermal layers, and so on) that the adage of “You get what you pay for” is not always true.
+More and more outdoor clothing is essentially highly-priced luxury goods as opposed to something four or five times better to go with the four or five times more expensive price tag.
 Better …maybe?
-In relation to its price..probably not in my humble opinion.
+Concerning its price, probably not in my humble opinion.

 A Jaguar is much more expensive than a Toyota Corolla (or insert affordable, but a reliable car of choice.
 I like my Kia).
-But the Jaguar is more likely to be in the garage getting worked on.
-Or pick a Lexus..perhaps more appropriate.
+But the Jaguar is more likely to be in the garage getting worked on by a mechanic.
+Or pick a Lexus, perhaps more appropriate.
 You get the idea.

-Overall: The Paradox thermal layers are a simple, affordable and the reliable economy car when it comes to thermal layers.
+Overall: The Paradox thermal layers are a simple, affordable, and reliable economy car when it comes to thermal layers.
 I like them.
 And they work.

-Disclosure: Obviously these Paradox base layers were bought with my funds.
+Disclosure: Obviously, I bought these Paradox base layers with my funds.
 Thrift stores, Costco, discount stores and surplus stores generally do not give away gear to bloggers whose biggest claim to fame is that he writes a good amount when not in his small beige box at work…